-Welcome to Acc oustica 7
+Welcome to Aco ustica 7

 Acoustica is running in trial mode.
-You can evaluate Acoustica 7 up to 30 days for free.
-Please choose which Acoustica edition you want to evaluate below.
+You Please choose which Acoustica edition can evaluate Acoustica 7 you want to evaluate be 7 up to 30 days for free.
+Iow.

+-

-Try Acoustica Premium Edition 7 Try Acoustica Standard Edition 7
+Try Acoustica F Premium Edition 7 Try Acoustica Standard Edition 7

-Purchase Pr emium Edition Purchase Standard Edition
+Purchase Pre emium Edition Purchase Standard Edition

-You have 30 days left of your free trial.
+You have 30 day ys left of your free trial.

-Enter License Key You can enter a license key below if you have already purchased Acoustica 7.
+Enter License Key You can enter a license key below if you u have already purchased Acoustica 7.

 Name:

 Company name:

 License key:

 Authorize